radiomaniac/SousVideAdaptativeArduino/README.md

 Rice Cooker Note
 =========================
-Made changes for rice cooker which doesn't have a heating coil in the water Using a 2x16 LCD rather than 7 Segment display
+Made changes for rice cooker which doesn't have a heating coil in the water Using a 2x16 LCD rather than 7 Segment display.
 Using a DS18S20 sensor (can't get it to work)